Home | Psychology of Wellness | Basic Emotions | Thoughts and Emotions

 Our Multi-Function Brain

 The layered and modulated construction of our brains solves and creates problems.
 Emotions, language and consciousness all evolved because of the benefits they provide to survival.
 They didn’t evolve together from a master plan to create the perfect being.
-Each addition to the brain evolved with new gifts to resolve existing glitches and new complications.
+Each addition to the brain evolved with new gifts to resolve existing glitches, while adding new complications.
 Each new layer and each new module adds to the complexity of existence—thoughts and emotion.

 The Emotion-Thought Cycle